influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/administration/differences.md

 2015-08-17T19:18:00-05:00  2.126
 ```
 See the [data exploration page](/influxdb/v1.3/query_language/data_exploration/#the-time-zone-clause) for more information.

+#### Continuous Queries

+The adoption of the time zone clause exposed a defect in the way that continuous queries were previously
+handling time ranges.
+The result of that defect is that for certain time scales (1w or 7d) the range of data being
+processed was less than expected.

+This has been addressed -- but may impact continuous queries which process data in time ranges larger than 1w.
+Additional details [can be found here].(https://github.com/influxdata/influxdb/issues/8569)

 #### CLI non-admin user updates
 In versions prior to v1.3, [non-admin users](/influxdb/v1.3/query_language/authentication_and_authorization/#user-types-and-privileges) could not execute a `USE <database_name>` query in the [CLI](/influxdb/v1.3/tools/shell/) even if they had `READ` and/or `WRITE` permissions on that database.